brentley/data-profiler/SECURITY_AUDIT_RESULTS.md

 - All 22 test files in `api/tests/` directory failed to scan

 **Impact:**
-- Only 32 `__init__.py` files (empty or minimal code) were successfully scanned
+- Only 7 `__init__.py` files (empty or minimal code, 1 LOC total) were successfully scanned
-- **Zero lines of actual application logic were verified by automated security scanning**
+- **Zero lines of production application logic were verified by automated security scanning (only initialization files with 1 LOC total were scanned)**
 - Manual code review was performed as fallback, but lacks the systematic coverage of automated tools

-**Root Cause:** Likely Python version incompatibility or import resolution issues between Bandit's AST parser and the codebase's Python 3.11+ syntax features.
+**Probable Cause:** Likely Python version incompatibility or import resolution issues between Bandit's AST parser and the codebase's Python 3.11+ syntax features.

 **Mitigation Status:** Manual code review completed with focus on OWASP Top 10.
 However, automated scanning should be fixed to ensure ongoing security monitoring.

 **Recommendation:**
 1. Investigate Bandit version compatibility (current: 1.7.6)
 2. Try alternative SAST tools: `semgrep`, `pylint --security`, `pyre-check`
-3. Add `--exclude` patterns to skip problematic files temporarily
+3. (Short-term workaround only) Add `--exclude` patterns to skip problematic files temporarily **while investigating and resolving the root cause**.
+All files should be scanned once the issue is fixed.
 4. Consider upgrading Bandit to latest version or using containerized scanning

 ---